sandipsahoo2k2/my/articles/engineering/system_design_cheet_sheet.md

 ### Follow a simple 5 step process for your design interviews

-(Act as he is your product manager and you are an expert in this field)
+(Act as he/she is your product manager and you are an expert in this field)

 1. Define the requirement - ask questions
     - Functional Requirements